-Bobby Jones Links and leadership partners have overseen the development of at least $330 million of new golf course and clubhouse construction.
-We have worked with many of the most notable golf course and clubhouse architects along the way.
+Our company and leadership team has overseen the development of at least $350 million of club construction and renovation.
+We have worked with many of the most notable golf course and clubhouse architects and contractors along the way.

-New course and clubhouse construction and renewal in our business is always a very exciting time.
-Overseeing the development of 175 acres of raw land and watching it become a golf course and clubhouse is pure fun.
-Visions become realty one cubic yard, one bushel of bermuda sprigs, and one brick at a time.
-In fact, we are currently finishing off the $32 million complete rebirth of the historic Bobby Jones Golf Course in Atlanta, a revolutionary new golf course.
+New course and clubhouse construction and renewal is always a very exciting time.
+Seeing 175 acres or so come to life as a golf course and clubhouse is pure fun.
+Visions become realty one cubic yard, one bushel of Bermuda grass sprigs, and one brick at a time.
+In fact, we recently finished the $32 million rebirth of the historic Bobby Jones Golf Course in Atlanta, a revolutionary new reversible golf course.
 See www.bobbyjonesgc.com.
-It has been an incredibly rewarding experience for Bobby Jones Links.

 You might say this is poor planning.
-But, in course and clubhouse development, there are so many variables and unknowns out of one’s control, particularly when spread across 150 to 200 acres.
-Adverse weather, artifacts uncovered, unexpected rock, erosion control issues, approval delays, arbitrary inspection decisions, washouts, design changes, turf diseases, are a few that come to mind.
+But, in course and clubhouse development, there are many variables and unknowns out of one’s control, particularly when the work is spread across 150 to 200 acres.
+Adverse weather, artifacts uncovered, unexpected rock, erosion control issues, approval delays, arbitrary inspectors, washouts, design changes, turf diseases, are a few the classic offenders.
 And of course, the hall of fame budget and time killer, the change order.

-The solution is to be aware of these occurrences and plan for them from the start.
+The solution is to be aware of these and plan for them from the start.
 It begins with having a very generous contingency in a budget – at least 10% of the total cost.
-It also includes allowing delays, interruptions, and surprises.
-If you first think a project will be complete in June, plan on September, or later.
+It also includes allowing for delays, interruptions, and surprises.